Consensys/ethsigner/docs/Using-EthSigner/Getting-Started.md

-description: Install EthSigner from binary distribution
+description: Getting started with EthSigner
 <!--- END of page meta data -->

 # Getting Started

-EthSigner requires a V3 Keystore key file and a password file.
+EthSigner requires a V3 Keystore key file and a password file for signing transactions with a key stored in an encrypted file.

+!!! tip
+    EthSigner also supports signing transactions with a key stored in a Hashicorp Vault.

 ## Prerequisites